karlkurzer/SUMO_TraCI/README.md

 An exemplary SUMO network with a Python TraCI interface to get started quickly.

-Make sure that Start the simulation by running: `python main.py`
+Start the simulation by running: `python main.py`